aoloe/ots-manual-cpp-beginners/NOTES.md

 "And technical people are basically the only ones who actually know how to write things in detailed and unambiguous enough way - it's something you can't really learn without trying and learning just "how dumb computers are" - which actually means, "how many things people implicitly assume to be self-explanatory or common knowledge".
 [TeMPOraL@HN](https://news.ycombinator.com/item?id=10891969)

+"Developers are good at creating mental models of how the system probably works underneath.
+Non-developer users usually don't do this.
+If you're making a product for non-developer users, your subconscious tendency to model the system is a disadvantage, because you won't have a reliable sense for what's intuitive and what's not.
+If an abstraction leaks, you'll see straight through it and manipulate what's under the abstraction; a non-developer user will continue to try to manipulate the abstraction itself." [geofft@HN](https://news.ycombinator.com/item?id=10891300)

 ## Requirements

 In order to best enjoy this manual a few requirements should be met: